freistil/freistilbox-docs/README.md

 2. Create a new Help Center article.
 Switch to HTML mode.
 3. Convert the article without any page layout by using `multimarkdown` or the Mac OS X app "Marked".
 4. Copy and paste the resulting HTML into the Help Center editor.
 Save the article.
-5. Add the new article's Zendesk ID into the text's frontmatter field `zendesk-article-id`.
+5. Add the new article's Zendesk ID into the text's frontmatter field `zendesk-id`.
 6. Commit your frontmatter changes.

 ### Updating an article:

-1. Find the Zendesk article identified by `zendesk-article-id`.
+1. Find the Zendesk article identified by `zendesk-id`.
 Open it for editing and switch to HTML mode.
 2. Convert the text without any page layout, using `multimarkdown` or Marked.
 3. Copy and paste the converted HTML into the Help Center editor.
 4. Update the article's title and labels, if necessary.